What’s the deal with small caps?

 Emerging market equities 7.5%

-Using global allocation around cap weighting is what Vanguard appears to do with VDHG and their other diversified funds.
+Using global allocation around cap-weighting is what Vanguard and Betashares do in their all-in-one diversified funds.

-Another option is if you wanted to tilt towards small caps, you could always increase them.
+Another option is to tilt toward small cap value and increase them.
 Just be aware that you are increasing the overall risk of your portfolio.
-Also, be aware that since large caps and small caps can underperform for long periods.
-If you have a substantial allocation of small caps, you need to be willing to hold them for a decade or more of possible underperformance.
+Also, be aware that large caps and small caps can underperform for long periods.
+If you have a substantial allocation of small cap value, you need to be willing to hold them for a decade or more of possible underperformance.
 If you give up along the way, you would have done better by just leaving them out in the first place.

 In reality, using 10% vs 15% isn’t going to have a material difference.
 What’s more important is having an allocation that you stick to relentlessly.
 An allocation should be like a marriage – something you commit to permanently.